There are so many social media trends and features emerging continuously. It’s hard to keep up, right?

 I’ll bet you’re much more likely to engage with quiz-style Stories, versus those who just bombard you with information, right?
 Your audience are the same — so use interactive content to your advantage!

-Can I make my own template?
+Can I make my own Story template

 If you don’t fancy splashing out on a new template pack or customizing a well-used template, tools like Adobe Spark, Photoshop or Canva allow you to create your own Instagram Stories templates from scratch.